Slovenian Folk Songs IV: Narrative Songs - Love Songs

 Narrative Songs – Love Songs

-The series of compact discs based on the collection From the Archives of the Institute of Ethnomusicology is entitled Slovenske ljudske pripovedne pesmi IV (Slovene Folk Narrative Songs IV) and is now continued with the fourth CD, with narrative love songs.
-The present disc is intended as a sound complementation to Book IV of the collection of Slovenske ljudske pesmi (SLP), (Slovene Folk Songs) but it may also be regarded as an independent publication with its own accompanying commentary.
+The series of compact discs based on the collection From the Archives of the Institute of Ethnomusicology is titled Slovenske ljudske pripovedne pesmi IV (Slovene Folk Narrative Songs IV) and is now continued with the fourth audio publication of narrative love songs.
+The present audio publication is intended as a sound complementation to Book IV of the collection of Slovenske ljudske pesmi (SLP), (Slovene Folk Songs) but it may also be regarded as an independent publication with its own accompanying commentary.

-The fourth CD brings a selection of 21 love narrative songs which beside legendary and family songs are most numerous as regards both types (as many as 36) and variants (1073 of them).
-This is of course not surprising as they deal with love and its varying fate.
+The fourth audio publication brings a selection of 21 narrative love songs, which beside legendary and family songs are most numerous as regards both types (as many as 36) and variants (1073 of them).
+This is of course not surprising as they deal with love and its fate.
 We have chosen those types which are featured on sound recordings and are in one sense or another interesting to be published.
-Although Book IV is still in print and will come out later than the CD has been decided, despite the fact that along with the song the page will not be given where particular song is to be found, to mark the song with the type and number. (e.g. SLP: 203/14).
-In this way somebody wanting to compare the selected variant with others in the book will be able to do this when the book has been issued.
+Although Book IV is still in print and will come out later than the audio publication, it has been decided, despite the fact that along with the song the page will not be given where a particular song is to be found, to mark the song with the type and number. (e.g. SLP: 203/14).
+In this way, somebody wanting to compare the selected variant with others in the book will be able to do this when the book has been issued.

-Narrative love songs are distinguished from lyric love songs by the fact that in the former love represents that feeling which leads to the conflict in the story, whereas in lyric songs the feeling itself is in the foreground.
+Narrative love songs are distinguished from lyric love songs by the fact that in the former, love represents that feeling which leads to the conflict in the story, whereas in lyric songs the feeling itself is in the foreground.
 The selection follows the content pattern, which presents love as a strong, acting feeling, mostly even a highly tragic one, understandably influenced by most varied of life’s circumstances causing “a dramatically emphasized event, a story”.Therefore such songs are also called love ballads.
 The dramatic course of events contains personal feelings which may get lost behind a more emphasized story or the protagonist of the action.
 The protagonist is most commonly an impulsive figure, expressing his passion directly, and these turn out for him fateful, at times even tragic.
-The nucleus of the story in the poem is the hero’s action calling forth a happy or unhappy act of love and its consequences.
-The motives for such an action are in most cases but briefly outlined.
-In accordance with the brevity of expression in the folk song are also the reason for the motives which are blurred.
-Among the narrative love songs belong also love ballads and songs that have preserved a dramatically emphasized event, which, however, has been curtailed.
-The classification of songs according to content thus follows the logical course a mutual relationship.
+The nucleus of the story in the poem is the hero’s action that calls forth a happy or unhappy act of love and its consequences.
+The motives for such an action are in most cases only briefly outlined.
+In accordance with the brevity of expression in the folk song, the reasongs for the motives are blurred.
+Also among narrative love songs belong love ballads and songs that have preserved a dramatically emphasized event, which, however, has been curtailed.
+The classification of songs according to content thus follows the logical course, a mutual relationship.
 Accordingly, our songs begin with courtship, are continued with unhappy love, with murder or manslaughter out of jealousy, and conclude with infidelity, with death out of love.

 dr. Marjetka Golež, mag.
 Robert Vrčon